DHurtado714-itesm/alchemy-block-explorer/README.md

 Clone this project to pull down some basic starter code.

-After that cd into the base directory of the project and run `npm install` to download all the project dependencies.
+After that cd into the base directory of the project and run `pnpm install` to download all the project dependencies.

 In this project we chose to use React for a front-end and added minimal front-end code to get you going, but feel free to use any front-end stack you like.